Last updated February 2023

 RAM can be used to:

-- link your business to a single digital identity
+- link your digital identity to your Australian business number (ABN)/business

 - manage your business authorisations in one place